 If you want to fix a board in place, you’ll need something to hold it there.
 Nails are the traditional choice, but what if you don’t want to deal with sharp nails and hammering or don’t have the tools?
 Can you glue baseboards instead?

 You can glue baseboards instead of nailing them.
-Depending on the project, it might even be a better idea than the typical hammer and nails.
-Whether it’s the best decision depends on what you’re trying to do and how you’d like it to be done.
-Sometimes both nails and adhesive are used.
+Depending on the project, it might be better than the typical hammer and nails.
+Whether it’s the best decision depends on what you’re trying to do and how you’d like it done.
+Sometimes, both nails and adhesive are used.

 In this article, I’ll discuss when it’s appropriate to use glue over nails, how to glue baseboards properly, and some other information you might find helpful.
-If you have a project planned and need to know what tools to use or how to do the process correctly, you’ve come to the right place.
+You’ve come to the right place if you have a project planned and need to know what tools to use or how to do the process correctly.

 Even the strongest glue can have trouble sticking to some surfaces, and there’s the potential for the seal to deteriorate over time.
-When choosing an adhesive for any task, consider the environment you’ll be using it in.
+When choosing an adhesive for any task, consider the environment in which you’ll be using it.

-The most important thing is to find industrial strength glue that’s specifically made for the task and works with the material it’ll be sticking to.
-If you’re planning to install something in a bathroom or other area that could be affected by moisture, make sure the adhesive is also waterproof.
+The most important thing is to find industrial-strength glue specifically made for the task that works with the material it’ll be sticking to.
+If you plan to install something in a bathroom or other area that could be affected by moisture, ensure the adhesive is also waterproof.

 What Are the Downsides of Gluing a Baseboard?